vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 <p>Next, you need to copy the raw  <a href="https://raw.githubusercontent.com/zalando/patroni/master/postgres0.yml">default YAML</a>  file from GitHub to the /etc/patroni/ directory.</p>
 <p><code>curl</code>  tool is used to copy data from a server to another server.</p>
 <p>Execute the below command to copy the YAML file from GitHub to your server.</p>
-<pre class=" language-command"><code class="prism  language-command">curl -o config.yml https://raw.githubusercontent.com/zalando/patroni/master/postgres0.yml
+<pre class=" language-command"><code class="prism  language-command">sudo curl -o config.yml https://raw.githubusercontent.com/zalando/patroni/master/postgres0.yml
 </code></pre>
 <p>The -o option in the  <code>curl</code>  command copies the file with the filename specified in the command.
 Here it creates a file named config.yml.</p>
 <p>Now, you need to update the config.yml  file with the right configuration.</p>